-CEM has a “core group” of five people: we introduce ourselves below (in alphabetical order!):
+CEM has a “core group” of six people: we introduce ourselves below (in alphabetical order!):

 Adam is a southern migrant that now calls Levenshulme home.
 He’s worked on climate change stuff since finishing uni, but realised in 2019 that wasn’t enough.
 So he joined CEM to do more work in the community as he thinks changes made locally is just as important, if not more so, as actions by businesses or through international agreements.